-This 5 year mushroom foraging permit meets the criteria required by the state health departments and formally approved for the foraging and selling of wild mushrooms in the following states: South Carolina, North Carolina, Georgia, Virginia, West Virginia, Pennsylvannia, New York, Rhode Island.
+This 5 year mushroom foraging permit meets the criteria required by the state health departments and formally approved for the foraging and selling of wild mushrooms in the following states: South Carolina, North Carolina, Georgia, Alabama, Virginia, West Virginia, Pennsylvania, New York, Rhode Island.
 Signups will receive a study guide and slides 1 month ahead of the class.

 Limited to 40 people, and no refunds will be available for this event.
 We might be able to move you to another class in case of emergency.

 Where: The Summit Environmental Education and Conference Center at the Haw River State Park, 339 Conference Center Dr., Browns Summit, NC, 27214

 About Haw River State Park: Located in Guilford and Rockingham counties 15 miles north of Greensboro, Haw River State Park is a unique park that centers on The Summit, a residential environmental education and conference center, accommodating retreats and conferences for groups big or small.
 The park is also perfect for day-use visitors looking to explore the headwaters of the Haw River.
 Trails and a boardwalk offer a journey into wetlands and a floodplain swamp, where visitors may see great blue herons and a bounty of other animals.